 Copyright 2015 by University of Notre Dame

-This letter, dripping with all the anger and sarcasm that a person who believes they have been wronged can express for the one who wronged them, stands in sharp contrast to the Funeral Oration he wrote some years later for Michael Keroullarios.
-By that time, Isaac I Komnenus had abdicated and Constantine X Doukas sat on the throne, with his wife, Eudokia Makrembolitissa, a niece of Keroullarios, beside him.
-I think we can safely say that the tone of this encomium was vastly different from the letter sent just a few years earlier. “…although there are not many examples of virtue left in our time, this man alone has proved sufficiently virtuous to be considered equal to all virtuous men of the past and to be much admired in the present too.”
+That letter dripped with all the anger and sarcasm that a wronged person can express for their accusers.
+It stands in sharp contrast to the Keroullarios Funeral Oration he wrote some years later.
+Byzantine funeral orations were not always written at the time of the funeral.
+By that time, Constantine X Doukas sat on the throne, with his wife, Eudokia Makrembolitissa, a niece of Keroullarios, beside him.
+The tone of this encomium was vastly different from the letter sent just a few years earlier.
+Typical of the orations was “…although there are not many examples of virtue left in our time, this man alone has proved sufficiently virtuous to be considered equal to all virtuous men of the past and to be much admired in the present too.”

 This remarkable change in Psellos’ opinion of Keroullarios goes on for over 70 pages.
 It contained fulsome praise, excuses for his flaws, and comments about how everyone revered this man.
 Obviously, Psellos was a man who knew how to trim his sails, depending on how the political winds blew.

 I knew little about Leichoudes before reading Psellos’ funeral oration.
 Leichoudes had the position of ‘mesazon’, or prime minister during Monomachos’ reign.
 Like Psellos, he faced false accusations and found it prudent to receive the tonsure and enter a monastery.
 Isaac I Comnenus named Leichoudes patriarch following Keroullarios’ forced abdication.
 This oration is an excellent example of the courtly Byzantine style of writing.
 It was less revealing of the personality and events of its subject’s life.